vvvv/The-Gray-Book/reference/hde/managing-nugets.md

 `nuget install vl.opencv -version 2.1.0`

 > [!NOTE]
 > vvvv will always load the newest version of a NuGet it finds installed.
-So in case you want to run a specific older version of a package, make sure you don't still have newer versions of it and its dependencies around.
+So in case you want to run a specific older version of a package (downgrade), make sure you don't still have newer versions of it and its dependencies around.
 >
 > To remove versions of a NuGet, go to [Show Installed](#show-installed) and delete respective folders from there.
 If deletion fails, make sure to close vvvv first.